TassieBruce/mplot-pybind/README.md

 ![contour](plots/contour.png)
 ![3dsurface](plots/3dsurface.png)

-The included examples illustrate that it should be possible to simply translate virtually any python `matplotlib` recipe into `c++`.
+These examples illustrate that it should be possible to simply translate virtually any python `matplotlib` recipe into `c++`.

 The best experience is obtained if the data to be plotted is held in [Eigen arrays](https://eigen.tuxfamily.org/) since they are well supported by `pybind11`.